swcarpentry/python-novice-inflammation/01-numpy.md

 or something is wrong with our data.

 You can groups similar plots in a single figure using subplots.
+This script below uses a number of new commands.
+The function `matplotlib.pyplot.figure()` creates the a space into which we will place all of our plots.
+The parameter `figsize` tells Python how big to make this space.
+Each subplot is placed into the figure using the `subplot` command.
+The `subplot` command takes 3 parameters.
+The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameters denotes which subplot your variable is referencing.
+Each subplot is stored in a different variable (axes1, axes2, axes3).
+Once a subplot is created, the axes are can be titled using the `set_xlabel()` command (or `set_ylabel()`).
 Here are our three plots side by side:

 ~~~ {.python}